pds-futurejobs

 Service understanding and service definition

 The understanding of a service varies greatly depending on the industry and perspective.
-In addition, the quality of services tends to be perceived intuitively.
-As a rule, there is a lack of criteria for specifically mapping the characteristics, quality and objectives of services.
-In this course module, the trainers provide a proven framework that is suitable for services from almost all industries:
+At the same time, the quality of services is often only evaluated intuitively, as there are no clear criteria for precisely capturing and mapping the characteristics, quality, and goals of services.
+In this self-study phase, you will be provided with a proven framework that is suitable for services in almost all industries:

 • How do you define service quality?